Do you want your business to be number one? Of course, you do.

 Page speed is not only essential to capturing sales but it is one of the signals Google uses to rank websites.

-If search engines see that your site is loading slowly there is potential that it will rank lower.
+If search engines see that your site is loading slowly there is a potential that it will rank lower.

 A result of low site speed is a high bounce rate which is a signal to search engines that your content is irrelevant.